memgraph/docs/docs/tutorials/style-your-graphs-in-memgraph-lab.md

   shadow-size: 6
 }
 ```
-This part of the code is called [directive](https://memgraph.com/docs/memgraph-lab/style-script/reference-guide#directives), and you will use it to define look and feel of the nodes.
+This part of the code is called a [directive](https://memgraph.com/docs/memgraph-lab/style-script/reference-guide#directives), and it is used to define how the node looks and feels.

-For start, you will make nodes smaller but with larger and darker shadow.
-You need to update the values for properties `size`, `shadow-color` and `shadow-size`.
-Set the value of `size` to `35`, `shadow-color` to `#333333` and `shadow-size` to `20`.
-Your code should look like this:
+To start, make the node smaller but with larger and darker shadow.
+Update the values for properties `size`, `shadow-color`, and `shadow-size`.
+Set the value of `size` to `35`, `shadow-color` to `#333333`, and `shadow-size` to `20`.
+Your code should now look like this:

 ```
 @NodeStyle {